 fallback_ap_password: "a random password"

-target parameter in the definition (it appears in several places — have not made an attempt to DRY it).
+target parameter in the definition.
 This controls how many turns the motor completes when transitioning from one step to another.
 You can also negate it if you need to invert the direction (although you can accomplish this by reversing wiring as well).

 ESPHome works really seamlessly with HomeAssistant.
 Just add an ESPHome integration (Configuration > Integrations > + > ESPHome) using the hostname or IP of the ESP8266 (if you’re having trouble finding this, it’ll appear in serial logs after flashing the firmware).

 This adds the cover component and allows you to control the blinds:

 To address a situation where I need to calibrate the position, I have these scripts:

 Calling them will tell ESPHome to consider its current position as either open or closed.
 In combination with the up/down/stop action buttons, this will allow you to get your blinds into the desired state.

 You can use any sufficiently large four-wire cable to connect the driver to the motor.
 Ethernet cable works really well.
 I used one twisted pair for each lead.
 Stranded ethernet + crimped header would be best, but I only had solid core ethernet, so I soldered some headers on and called it a day.

 Here are some pictures that hopefully help as a wire guide:

 Note that you can reverse the order in which they’re connected (1/2/3/4 -> 1/4/2/3) to invert the directions the stepper turns for open/close.